 This course was created by Dr. Rachel Remen, MD, at the University of California at San Francisco Medical School over 25 years ago, and is taught in over a hundred health science schools nationally and internationally.The website for more information is http://www.rishiprograms.org.
 Evangelina Andarsio, MD, is the current director of the Remen Institute for the Study of Health and Illness (RISHI).
 It has been offered since the early 2000s at the University of Washington.
 In 2019, other health science students were invited to attend the course.
 Please check with your program regarding elective course fees.
 Registration will be limited to 40–50 students.
 Faculty volunteer their time to facilitate the course.

-This one credit course is open to any student in a health science professional training program at the University of Washington.
-For more information, please refer to your program’s course offerings or contact Dr. Lu Marchand email@example.com.
-Current program co-directors include Dr. Mick Storck, MD, Lu Marchand, MD, BSN, and Kim O’Connor, MD.
+This one credit course is open to all students in a health professional training program at the University of Washington.
+For more information, please refer to your program’s course offerings or contact current program co-directors: Dana Dieringer, MD, and Amee Naidu, MMS, PA-C.

 Integrative Medicine Fellowship

 Cha Chi Ming Lecture Series

 Each fall the Osher Center offers a lecture for clinicians and others interested in integrative medicine.
-This series is generously supported by the Cha Chi Ming Fund.
+This series is generously supported by the Cha Chi Ming Endowed Fund.
 Previous speakers have included Emily Wong, MD, Iman Majd, MD, LAc, Lu Marchand, MD, BSN, and David Kopacz, MD.
 If you would like to be notified of upcoming lectures, please join our mailing list.
 The next Cha Chi Ming Lecture will take place on October 27, 2022.
 More details on this lecture will be available soon.

 The Osher Center for Integrative Medicine will offer a variety of public classes and workshops.
 Offerings and information regarding location, price and how to register will be added to this page as they become available.